electricimp/AzureIoTHub/README.md

 #### Constructor: AzureIoTHub.Device(*[deviceInfo]*)

 The constructor creates a Device object from the *deviceInfo* table passed in.
+The *deviceInfo* table must include a *deviceId*, if no *deviceId* is included the agent ID will be used.
 If no *deviceInfo* is provided the defaults below will be set:

 ##### Device Info Table
 | Key                        | Default Value     | Options                        | Description |